×

 We asked people about the visa & residency requirements in Costa Rica, they wrote...

 "Visitors from certain countries including the US, Canada, Australia, and most countries in Europe, do not need a visa to enter Costa Rica and can stay for up to 90 days.
 To stay longer than 90 days, visitors must apply for a Temporary Resident Visa, which can be valid for up to two years and can be renewed.
 To apply for a Temporary Resident Visa, applicants must provide a valid passport, proof of financial solvency, a medical certificate, and a copy of their criminal record.
 To obtain residency in Costa Rica, applicants must provide an application form and supporting documents such as property titles, financial information, and a copy of their visa as well as a medical certificate and a valid passport.
 As part of the residency application process, applicants are also expected to take a brief Spanish language test.
-Once all documents have been reviewed and approved, applicants receive an identification card and a cedula, the document that grants them residency in the country," remarked another expat in Costa Rica.
+Once all documents have been reviewed and approved, applicants receive an identification card and a cedula, the document that grants them residency in the country," explained one expat living in Costa Rica.

 Please login to continue reading this article.